Built-in Functions¶

 The intrinsic naming convention adheres to the following pattern:

-<return type width>_<instruction datatype>_<instruction name>_<arg1
+<return type width>_<instruction data type>_<instruction name>_<arg1

 width>_<arg2 width>_<b|bv>( arguments… );